AdobeDocs/audience-manager.en/help/using/api/dcs-intro/dcs-s2s/dcs-mcid-ids.md

 ## Working With getMarketingCloudVisitorID {#section_0D6CAAA7A2404EB59274CA35DCB5E65B}

-Another way to get the [!UICONTROL visitor ID] is with the `getMarketingCloudVisitorID` function.
+Another way to get the visitor ID is with the `getMarketingCloudVisitorID` function.
 When invoked, this function queries the [!DNL ID service] and returns an ID. `getMarketingCloudVisitorID` accepts the optional `callback` argument as shown:

 `var analyticsID = visitor.getAnalyticsVisitorID(callback)`